Fact-checked against Services Australia — Centrelink on 2026-04-25.

 The assets test

-The assets test counts most assets owned by the claimant or partner, with some categories excluded — most notably the family home.
-Investments, second properties, business assets, vehicles beyond a basic threshold, and superannuation in some cases all count.
-The thresholds for full and part payments are different for homeowners and non-homeowners, and they shift with indexation.
-That’s the gist.
+The assets test counts most of what you or your partner own, with a few categories left out – the family home being the big one.
+Investments, second properties, business assets, vehicles above a basic threshold, and in some cases superannuation all count.
+The thresholds for full and part payments differ between homeowners and non-homeowners, and they move with indexation, so the exact numbers shift over time.

 Mutual obligations and ongoing eligibility